NikolaVetnic/ABAP_Reference/xx_Reference/Objects.md

 Global classes or global interfaces are individual repository objects with all the standard ABAP Workbench features such as active integration, versioning, transport system.
 The namespace convention, for example `Y*`, `Z*`, or a special customer namespace is the same as that name used for the namespace of other repository objects.

 A special maintenance tool is available in the ABAP Workbench, which is the **Class Builder**.

-### BAdI

-With a BAdI (Business Add-Ins), an SAP application provides the enhancement option through an interface and an adapter class implementing that interface.